STICU Supervisory Lines of Responsibility

 4. The STICU nurses should only communicate with the STICU team.
 The first person called is the STICU resident on call at 713-704-7250.
 If the information is significant, (i.e., the patient required starting pressors, etc.) or the STICU resident is unsure, the STICU RN should call the STICU fellow at 713-704-9731.
 The STICU fellow will determine if the STICU attending or the primary service needs to be notified.
 The STICU fellow will also determine whether they should call the admitting service or whether the STICU resident will be allowed to call the admitting service.
 Only senior residents or chiefs will be called from the admitting service, never the intern or second year.

-5. A STICU Fellow is typically assigned to in-house ICU call 7 nights.
+5. A STICU Fellow is typically assigned to in-house ICU call 7 nights a week.
 The STICU charge nurse will immediately notify the on-call fellow of all new STICU admissions.
 The fellow will see and evaluate all non-trauma service admissions to the STICU within two hours of patient arrival to the STICU.
 Trauma admissions to the STICU that have already be evaluated in the ER by in-house trauma faculty will be evaluated by the STICU resident on call and discussed with the STICU fellow.
 If the STICU fellow is unavailable, the STICU resident should then call the ICU attending on call.

 6. If a nurse is concerned with a decision made by the ICU resident on call (or the lack of a decision), they should call the ICU fellow on call.
 If the ICU fellow is unavailable (or the nurse remains concerned), the nurse should then call the ICU attending on call to discuss the issue.